eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 ### Optional: Install a weather sensor

 If you have the Weather Click sensor and the mikroBUS Xplained Pro adapter, follow the steps in this section.
 If you don't have them, skip to [Build the image](#build-the-image).
 You can complete this tutorial even if you don't have a sensor.
-The sample code for the board returns simulated data if a real sensor is not present.
+The sample code for the device returns simulated data if a real sensor is not present.

 1. If you have the Weather Click sensor and the mikroBUS Xplained Pro adapter, install them on the Microchip E54 as shown in the following photo: